k-sophia/Clicked-Sprint-Incident-Response-and-Review/README.md

 You will be working closely with Gemma Chan, CTO.

-You are given 2 data sets
+You are given 2 data sets:
 - Logs
 - IP addresses noted making a connection on or around the time of the unusual activity